Wilhelm Neuland

-Wilhelm Neuland (14 July 1806 – 28 December 1889) was a German musician and composer of the Romantic era, with activities mainly in Bonn (Germany), London (UK) and Calais (France).
+Wilhelm Neuland (14 July 1806 – 28 December 1889) was a German musician and composer of the Romantic era, with activities mainly in Bonn (Kingdom of Prussia), London (UK) and Calais (France).

 Life

 Neuland was born in Bonn, the son of a tailor named Johann Caspar Neuland and his wife Catharina, née Frings.
 He attended a local private boys school and studied harmony and some musical instruments with Johann Gottfried Klebs as well as piano and composition with Carl David Stegmann until 1824.
 He spent the years until 1826 as a military band musician, performing on several instruments, retiring mainly on health grounds, and established himself as a music teacher and composer in Bonn.
 From 1828 to 1871, Neuland was conductor of the Société Philharmonique (an orchestra and choral society) in Calais, France, a position that he was able to pursue for some months in a year only.
 He also conducted frequently in neighbouring Boulogne-sur-Mer.

 In addition, Neuland spent the years 1830 to 1835 mainly in London, where he was much in demand as a guitarist and composer for the guitar, following his contacts with other German-speaking guitarist-composers from Germany and Austria, including Ferdinand Pelzer and Leonhard Schulz.
 In London, he began to give opus numbers to his compositions.
 He wrote several ambitious works for guitar and a number of duos for guitar and piano and songs to guitar accompaniment.
 After he had left London, he never wrote for solo guitar again.

 At the time of the inauguration of the Beethoven monument in Bonn in 1845, Neuland was back in his native city, playing cello in the orchestra during the unveiling ceremony and donating 32 thalers.
 Dividing his time between Calais and Bonn, Neuland composed two large masses, Opp.
 30 (1840) and 40 (1856), which are now regarded as his main achievements.

 After the Franco-Prussian War and the establishment of the German Empire in 1871, Neuland settled permanently in Bonn, although he maintained good relations to the north of France, attending a performance of his two masses in Boulogne-sur-Mer in 1872.
 He was frequently in demand as a conductor of orchestral and choral concerts, but did not have an employment as such.
 He died in Bonn in 1889 and was buried on the Alter Friedhof ('Old Cemetery').